SubhamSubhasisPatra/Mongo-aggregator-pipeline/README.md

 ## Mongo Aggregatio pipe

-<p> This library will mimic the abstact view of mongo aggregatio pipe line , and it can be applied on any json stream from any stream , plug it in and it will work like a Driver level aggregator </p>
+<p> This library will mimic the abstact view of mongo aggregatio pipe line , and it can be applied on any json stream from any stream, plug it in and it will work like a Driver level aggregator </p>

 ## Test Code